wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/hpc/README.md

 ```
 #### Using and editing containers with `singularity shell`

 The `sudo singularity shell --writable /my/container/directory/` launches a shell inside the container from which we can continue our software installation and testing.
-Note: the `--writable` flag requires sudo priveleges, without `--writable` the container would be read only (even though it is a `--sandbox` container.
+Note: the `--writable` flag requires sudo privileges, without `--writable` the container would be read only (even though it is a `--sandbox` container.

 Once you are finished installing and testing your software, do not forget to convert your `--sandbox` container back to a `.simg` with
 `sudo singularity build my-container.simg /my/container/directory/`

-#### Advacned Singularity topics
+#### Advanced Singularity topics

 ##### [Singularity definition file](### Using and editing containers with `singularity shell`
 The `sudo singularity shell --writable /my/container/directory/` launches a shell inside the container from which we can continue our software installation and testing.
-Note: the `--writable` flag requires sudo priveleges, without `--writable` the container would be read only (even though it is a `--sandbox` container.
+Note: the `--writable` flag requires sudo privileges, without `--writable` the container would be read only (even though it is a `--sandbox` container.

 Once you are finished installing and testing your software, do not forget to convert your `--sandbox` container back to a `.simg` with
 `sudo singularity build my-container.simg /my/container/directory/`